Jeanne Gapiya-Niyonzima

 Jeanne Gapiya-Niyonzima (born 12 July 1963, in Bujumbura) is a human rights activist from Burundi.
 She is the chair and founder of the National Association for Support for HIV-Positive People with AIDS (ANSS) and was the first person from the country to publicly admit they had HIV.

 Biography

-Personal struggle

 Gapiya-Niyonzima trained as an accountant initially, but found her first employment at a pharmacy in Burundi's capital city.

 In 1987, she married her husband and in 1988 when she was pregnant with her second child, her first child was diagnosed as HIV positive.
 At her doctor's insistence her pregnancy was terminated and she was also diagnosed as HIV positive.
 Her first child died aged eighteen months; her husband died of AIDS soon after in 1989.
-In 1993 after the death of her sister and brother too, she tested positive for HIV.
+In 1993 after the death of her sister and brother, she tested positive for HIV.

 In 1994, Gapiya-Niyonzima became the first person from Burundi to publicly declare that they were HIV positive.
 This happened during a religious service, in which a sermon was delivered which stigmatised people with the disease.